 I’m happy that you’ll get to be someone’s big sister because you’re amazing and you have so much to teach him.
 You thought us so much when we thought we knew everything already!
 You showed us how not to rush places but instead to stop every now and then and collect some rocks and sticks (maybe smell the flowers while we’re at it), how to put Lego blocks together to make a garage which fits nothing at all but has some animals on the roof and how to resist the urge to build that said garage “properly”, how to demand more of what we enjoy because there’s no reason we should stop kissing just because it’s bath time.
 And your brother will know nothing to start with.
 What a great tiny blank canvas for you to paint on with your cute little dirty fingers.

 I’m also happy because I can tell that you’re growing into a great little girl which means that your Dad and I are doing a good job, even though we were so confused and scared at the start.
 It makes me braver when I think about your little baby brother and our future lives together.

 In addition to all of this, I’m starting to understand what to feel “asleep” (“spawa”) might mean.
-We can consider it an emotion because I could now describe it as a feeling of complete calm that resurfaces when you’re lying in bed, thinking about your baby girl who’s growing into a proper girl and her baby brother who’ll we’ll get to meet soon.
-“Asleep” means enjoying your present life, feeling happy and fulfilled reflecting on the past and excitedly looking forward to the future.
+We can consider it an emotion – I could now describe it as a feeling of complete calm that resurfaces when you’re lying in bed, thinking about your baby girl who’s growing into a proper girl and her baby brother who’ll we’ll get to meet soon.
+“Asleep” means enjoying your present life, feeling happy and fulfilled when reflecting on the past, and excitedly looking forward to the future.
 That is how your mama feels.
 A little bit sad, but mostly happy and definitely “spawa”.